Mega-Zesty-Yeungs-MZY/zest/binarymath.md

 - Machine language made up of instructions that are all binary numbers
 - Machine language usually displayed in hexadecimal form so that it is easier to read
 - Programming languages provide connection between human thought processes and the binary works of machine language that control computer actions

-## Context-Based Storage/Abstraction

-## Abstraction of Data Using Binary

-## Analog and Digital Representation